 I wrote this story of power, sex and sisterhood, in collaboration with a band of co-devising sisters: Tectonic Theatre Project company member Barbara Pitts McAdams, actor & director Lisa Chess, dancer & choreographer Jacqueline Dugal; with the participation of designer Omayra Garriga Casiano, Verina Kranak, Celeste Kahn, Ella Glabicki, Kathleen Stuart and Sandra Rivera.

 Where do Queens go when the curtain falls?
 Six queens from plays written by men are convened at a spa in the dark matter universe by three physicists and Gloria Steinem and given the opportunity to rewrite their stories.
 Mary Stuart and Lucretia Borgia confront the persistent rumors that they are husband-murdering sluts.
 Queen Elizabeth and Cocteau’s La Reine whisper about sovereignty and virginity.
 Medea is shunned.
 Hermione presides.
-And the spa attendants sow wisdom.
+The physics experiment is in progress.

-Our first full production will be in March 2019 at the Krannert Center for the Performing Arts in Champaign-Urbana.
+Our first full production was in March 2019 at the Krannert Center for the Performing Arts in Champaign-Urbana.
 One critic called it “a wild, wise and witty feminist fantasia.”

-Sneak preview: Bow Down, made on the streets of Manhattan and across the country by videographer Verina Kranak and featuring an original soundtrack by Grace McLean, will be featured in the show.
+AND our original video, Bow Down, made on the streets of Manhattan and across the country by videographer Verina Kranak, featuring an original soundtrack by Grace McLean.

 BECAUSE I AM YOUR QUEEN was developed, in part, with assistance from The Orchard Project, a program of The Exchange.